BLOG

 The hydrogen infrastructure programme adds a further demand layer.
 Germany's BNetzA approved the EUR 18.9 billion hydrogen core grid in 2025, covering 9,040 km of pipeline infrastructure, and the Federal Climate and Transformation Fund (KTF) allocated EUR 18.6 billion for hydrogen between 2024 and 2027.
 This creates immediate demand for electrochemical and grid specialists with electrolysis system expertise alongside the established PV and wind installation workforce.
 Wind energy job postings rose 70% to 53,000 between 2019 and 2024, confirming the sustained structural growth in demand for grid and energy professionals.

 DIHK data warns of a 560,000-worker deficit across 250 key professions required for the energy transition as a whole, and construction electricians have been formally listed as Engpassberuf in the Bundesagentur für Arbeit Engpassanalyse 2024.
-For international professionals, the Fachkräfteeinwanderungsgesetz provides pathways to Germany for qualified electricians from recognised third countries, making this one of the most accessible high demand jobs in Germany for foreigners with a verified trade qualification.
-Organisations should proactively address the training needs of existing electrical and building services teams to cover new EV charging and smart energy management competencies.
+For international professionals, the Fachkräfteeinwanderungsgesetz provides pathways to Germany for qualified electricians from recognised third countries, making this one of the most accessible high-demand jobs in Germany for foreigners with a verified trade qualification.

 Key Sub-skills